CNCA-CeNAT/Torquitor/README.md

 ## Installation

-Just copy the package and run the install script, follow the steps in the process.
+Copy the package and run `install.sh`, follow the steps in the process.
-Torquitor requires pbsnodes, qstat, python, apache or nginx and php 5.x already installed in the server, it also requires super user permissions to run properly.
+Torquitor requires `pbsnodes`, `qstat`, `python 2.7`, `apache` or `nginx` and `php 5.x` already installed in the server, it also requires `superuser` permissions to run properly.

 ## Contributors

-Contact cnca@cenat.ac.cr if you want to contribute to the project.
+Contact `cnca@cenat.ac.cr` if you want to contribute to the project.

 ## License